ItzLoonie/TownOfHostPlus/README.md

 The Spy is a crewmate role with the vent ability and Impostor vision.<br>
 The catch?
 Impostors can see them with a red name.<br>
-Spy is 1 of 2 roles that can be seen by the Impostors.<br>

 ### SpeedBooster